Should you vaccinate your dog or cat?

 Yearly vaccines help protect your pet against common deadly diseases.

 The state of Arkansas requires that all dogs and cats at least 4 months of age, be kept current on a rabies vaccine, regardless of whether or not they go outside.
 Although it may seem overly cautious, it is in your pets best interest.
 There is always a chance your pet could get loose or an animal could get into your home.
 If your pet is overdue for a rabies vaccine and is exposed to rabies, it will need to be quarantined for six months or euthanized immediately.

-Dr. Snodgrass recommends that puppies receive a series of three (3) DAPP/DHLP vaccines given every 3 weeks starting at 6-8 weeks old, and then boostered yearly.
+Dr. Shedenhelm recommends that puppies receive a series of three (3) DAPP/DHLP vaccines given at 9, 12 and 16 weeks old, and then boostered yearly.
 This protects your dog against several different diseases including distemper, parvo, parainfluenza and lepto.
 Of these diseases, the parvovirus is the most commonly seen, especially in puppies, and can result in death.
 Parvo is extremely contagious and can survive in the environment from six months to one year after exposure.
 Distemper is another contagious disease and can attack the dogs respiratory and nervous systems.
 There is no cure for distemper, and treatment is typically done to alleviate the symptoms.

 Any dog that is kenneled, taken to a groomers, or taken to the dog park, should receive a kennel cough (bordetella) vaccine.
 This will help to protect your dog against tracheobronchitis, which can be spread through the air.
 Symptoms of this disease include a loud, barking cough.